What are Effective Treatments for Contact Dermatitis?

 When determining if you have contact dermatitis look for signs of a red, itchy rash.
 Contact dermatitis may also include dry or cracked skin or bumps and blisters.
 The rash is caused by coming in contact with an irritant, or when you have an allergic reaction.
 The rash often appears on an area of the body that was directly exposed to the irritant.
 Irritants may include soaps, makeup, perfume/cologne, jewelry or certain kinds of plants such as poison ivy.

 For example, if you have a case of poison ivy, a rash will appear on the area of the body that touched the poison ivy.
 If the legs were exposed be sure not to touch them and then touch other parts of the body because the rash could spread.

 Once a rash has developed, it is important to identify the cause to ensure it does not reoccur.
-Think back to if you used something you don’t typically use that could have caused an allergic reaction or if you were out in the woods and may have been exposed to poison ivy.
+Think back to if you used something you don’t typically use that could have caused an allergic reaction.
 The rash often develops within hours of exposure and can last up to four weeks.
 Since it lasts for a period of time, you will want to work with a dermatologist to find the best contact dermatitis treatment option.

 The dermatologists at Dermatology & Mohs Surgery Institute can assist in diagnosing contact dermatitis as well as helping determine the irritant that caused the flare-up.
 Once diagnosed, they can provide you a treatment plan to help soothe your skin.
-If you are in the Bloomington, Illinois or surrounding area, complete this form to discuss your case with them.
+If you are in the Bloomington, Illinois or surrounding area, discuss your case with our doctors.